…what is it worth in the future?

 FV = PV + Interest FV = 3,000 + 3,000 x 10% FV = 3,000 x (1 + 10%) FV = 3,000 x (1 + 10%)1 FV = 3,300

-Future value of a lump sum at the end of year 2:
+Future value at the end of year 2:

 FV = 3,300 + 3,300 x 10% FV = 3,300 x (1 + 10%) FV = 3,000 x (1 + 10%)1 x (1 + 10%) FV = 3,000 x (1 + 10%)2 FV = 3,630

-Future value of a lump sum at the end of year 3:
+Future value at the end of year 3:

 FV = 3,630 + 3,630 x 10% FV = 3,630 x (1 + 10%) FV = 3,000 x (1 + 10%)2 x (1 + 10%) FV = 3,000 x (1 + 10%)3 FV = 3,993